Tochukz/Entity-Framework/Beginning-Entity-Framework-Core2.0/readme.md

 ```

 ## Chapter 2: Working with Multiple Tables
-Return to this chapter pg 50:  Adding Data to a Table That Has Foreign Keys
+Return to this chapter pg 55:  Adding Data to a Table That Has Foreign Keys

-## Chapter 6:
+## Chapter 6: ASP.NET MVC and EF Core 2.0
 ### Entity Framework Core
 EF Core does not support visual designer for DB model and wizard to create the entity and context classes the way EF 6 does it.
 So to generate the entities and DB context, you can either use Visual Studio's _Package Manager Console_ or `dotnet` CLI.